This post was originally published February 22, 2013 and has been updated with additional content, resources, and images.

 So you’re new to the “Green” movement?

-Well, if you’ve ever turned a off a light when you left a room, opted for reusable instead of paper plates, or driven slower on the highway to get a better mileage, then you’ve engaged in green initiatives and contributed to the sustainability of the Earth, and that makes you green.
+Well, if you’ve ever turned off a light when you left a room, opted for reusable instead of paper plates, or driven slower on the highway to get better gas mileage, then you’ve engaged in green initiatives and contributed to the sustainability of the Earth.

-Let’s start with some modern green techniques that homeowners just like you are using all across Southern California.
+Let’s start with some modern green techniques that homeowners are using all across Southern California.

 New Green Techniques

-You’ll notice in this section that most of these techniques don’t take enormous effort, and they don’t radically change the way your home looks now.
+You’ll notice in this section that most of these techniques don’t take a ton of effort, and they don’t radically change the way your home looks.
 They’re simple, effective ways to become more energy efficient.
-For example:

-- Insulated windows and doors: Imagine your windows are like a car tire with a slow leak.
-You don’t notice day to day how much air you’re losing, but slowly and surely that air is escaping.
+Imagine your home’s doors and windows as a car tire with a slow leak.
+You don’t notice day to day how much energy you’re losing, but slowly and surely that warm & cool air is escaping.
 When you run the air conditioning or heater, you’re using valuable energy to do so.
-If your windows aren’t sealed correctly, you are letting some of that precious energy (and cash) flow right out of your home.
+If your windows or doors aren’t sealed correctly, you are letting some of that precious energy (and cash) flow right out of your home.
 Investing in energy efficient windows and doors can have a major impact on making your home more green.